 The PLAN covers Mason, its Board, officers, employees, students (under certain circumstances) and agents while they are acting within the scope of their employment or authorized assigned duties under the direction of Mason, whether on or off campus.

 Note: Mason employees who engage in personal business are NOT covered by the PLAN.

 Coverage may not be provided to employees or agents of Mason if it is determined that liability was incurred by reason of:

 - Acts of intentional, malicious, or willful and wanton conduct

 - An employee or agent who does not report an incident or fails to cooperate with the defense of a claim may also be excluded from coverage.

 What can Mason faculty and staff do to reduce the University’s exposure?

 - Exercise professional care when planning and executing an event or project.

 - Anticipate mishaps and take appropriate precautions.

-- Quickly report any incident to the Office of Risk Management.
+- Quickly report any incident to Operational Risk Management.